-5. Staff training
+5. STAFF TRAINING

-5.1 All staff volunteering to administer medication must first receive appropriate training and records must be kept of staff who attend training.

-- 5.2 Staff have the right to refuse to undertake training to administer medication, but it is important that those staff who volunteer to administer medication receive training which explains: - How to deal with emergency situations that may arise; - How to appropriately and safely administer the medication in question; - 5.3 Regular, i.e. at least annual, training relating to emergencies, medication and relevant medical conditions should be provided; advice about training can be obtained from the school nurse. - 5.4 Schools should keep records of all training and whether or not it has been satisfactorily completed.
+- 5.1 All staff volunteering to administer medication must first receive appropriate training and complete the administration training record sheet (appendix 4). - 5.2 Staff have the right to refuse to undertake training to administer medication, but it is important that those staff who volunteer to administer medication receive training which explains: - The basic legal principles and potential legal liabilities involved; - How to deal with emergency situations that may arise; - How to appropriately and safely administer the medication in question; - 5.3 Regular, i.e. at least annual, training relating to emergencies, medication and relevant medical conditions should be provided; advice about training can be obtained from the school nurse. - 5.4 Schools should keep records of all training and whether or not it has been satisfactorily completed.
 Even after training has been received, staff may decide that they no longer wish to volunteer to administer medication or request further training if the member of staff feels that it is necessary, which schools should provide.
 Training should be regularly updated, at least annually and when there are changes to the medication that a pupil requires. - 5.5 A first-aid certificate does not constitute appropriate training in supporting children with medical needs and staff who have not undertaken training must not dispense medication or undertake healthcare procedures.